canriquez/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on [February 25, Tuesday 2020].

+## R2D64-65
+**Twitter:R2D64-65 Working on my #React calculator App @microverseinc.
+Practicing functional stateless components, JSX, react's items Keys, and component styling.
+It is fun putting all together to come up with this project.
+Milestone 3 approved.
+Two more to go!  #fullstack #100DaysOfCode

 ## R2D63
 **Twitter:R2D63 Great student's assambly @microverseinc this morning.
 Finished  @Codecademy #react 101 course.
 Next stop will be start with fist solo project to build a calculator.
 Have a great weekend!  #fullstack #100DaysOfCode